A data-dependent weighted LASSO under Poisson noise: Case Study: Photon-limited compressive imaging

 A widely-studied compressed sensing measurement matrix is the Bernoulli or Rademacher ensemble, in which each element of $A$ is drawn iid from a Bernoulli($q$) distribution for some $q \in (0,1)$.
-(Typically authors consider $q=1/2$.)
+(Typically, $q=1/2$.)
 In fact, the celebrated Rice single-pixel camera \cite{riceCamera} uses exactly this model to position the micromirror array for each projective measurement.
 This sensing matrix model has also been studied in previous work on Poisson compressed sensing ({\em cf.} \cite{PCS_garvesh,pcs}).
-In this section, we consider our proposed weighted-LASSO estimator for this sensing matrix.
+In this section, we consider our proposed weighted LASSO estimator for this sensing matrix.
+Because our focus is a comparison of the classical and weighted LASSO estimators, we focus here on $s$-sparse $x^*$, which is consistent with previous theoretical analyses of this problem.
+Note, however, that our results extend trivially to the non-sparse setting.